mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 RoQ does not define congestion control and rate adaptation algorithms for use with media.
-However, {{congestion-control}} discusses options for how congestion control and rate adaptation could be performed at the QUIC and/or at the RTP layer, and how information available at the QUIC layer could be exposed via an API for the benefit of RTP layer implementation.
+However, {{congestion-control}} discusses options for how congestion control and rate adaptation could be performed at the QUIC and/or at the RTP layer, and {{api-considerations}} describes the information available at the QUIC layer that could be exposed via an API for the benefit of RTP layer implementation.

-> **Editor's note:** Need to check whether {{congestion-control}} will also
-> describe the QUIC interface that's being exposed, or if that ends up somewhere
-> else in the document.

 RoQ does not define prioritization mechanisms when handling different media as those would be dependent on the media themselves and their